mitchlynch/rank/README.md

 # Default Application Launch
 After you run a npm start you can browse to http://localhost:8090 to load the app.

-* Note if started the server at a different port than the default, add a query param to the url, e.g. if your server is at port 8888:
+* Note: If you started the server at a different port than the default, add a query param to the url, e.g. if your server is at port 8888:

 ```